What Friendship Centres do

 - Must adopt OFIFC’s Code of Ethics

-- Must pay membership fees to NAFC and OFIFC
+- Must pay membership fees to OFIFC

 Funding is not immediately available for urban Indigenous organizations seeking Friendship Centre status.
 Funding is limited to specific provincial allocations, which are currently dispersed among existing Friendship Centres.
 At this time, funds will only become available should there be an increase in federal funding or if an existing Friendship Centre closes, allowing for the re-allocation of existing funds.